brittanyrw/theaterlog/README.md

 ## Step 6: Run the import

 Import the content model and example entries to your Contentful space.
+This will import a content model for theater shows and sample entries.
+You can modify these entries to fit your own personal tracker after import.

 Run the following command in your terminal, ensuring you switch out SPACE_ID for your new Space ID.